steve-lebleu/kbox/README.md

 Kbox uses [velocity.js](http://velocityjs.org/) to display progressive animations.
 If you have already linked velocity.js in your project, import the kbox.min.js file instead of kbox.pack.min.js.

+Kbox uses also hody-icons font icon, packaged into the project.

 ## Options

 Following options are available :